20 No-Code Businesses You Can Launch in 2 Weeks

 6. Creating and Selling No-Code-Based Templates

 A bit different from the rest in this list, creating and selling no-code tool templates to people who would benefit from them can also be a route you can pursue.
-You have a few options: Airtable bases, notion templates, to-do lists, zaps – you'll have so much more.
+You have a few options: Airtable bases, Notion templates, to-do lists, zaps – you'll have so much more.

 7. Dating Apps for a Specific Niche